Leeds to Rye, East Sussex - 4 nights in Summer

 Itinerary At A Glance

-Highlights include a visit to Bodiam Castle, cycling the gorgeous green-and-rolling countryside through pretty and historic towns and villages, and tour and tasting at an English vineyard
+• Highlights include a visit to Bodiam Castle, cycling the gorgeous green-and-rolling countryside through pretty and historic towns and villages, and tour with tasting at an English vineyard

 Honest verdict

-Did I enjoy the holiday?
-Does the place live up to expectations?
+Does the place live up to hype or expectations?

-Now, despite it being the original focus of the trip, having been, I wouldn’t advise planning a whole trip around spending time in Rye itself and I’m glad we didn’t in the end; instead, we treated the town as one other quaint little destination for a day trip - it really is tiny and I couldn’t see why you would need more than a day here, tops.
+Now, despite the hype on social media about Rye, I wouldn’t advise planning a whole trip around spending time in Rye itself and I’m glad we didn’t in the end; instead, we treated the town as one other quaint little destination for a day trip - it really is tiny and I couldn’t see why you would need more than a day here, tops.
 What I would recommend is choosing to stay somewhere in the countryside around Rye because it is just so darn lovely.

 Did the itinerary work for the trip?